Multi-State Client

 Our legal collaborator hired a bench of lawyers in a cross-state legal effort to establish the rightful heirs and owners of the assets.

 WE FIGHT FOR PEOPLE ultimately gained consensus from the remaining siblings who lived in Texas and Georgia.
-They set aside their differences and joined forces, which resulted in a full recovery of their parents' estate.
+They set aside their differences to join forces, which resulted in a full recovery of assets due to their parents' estate.